jasethomson/SGT-jt/README.md

 ### Version .2 - getData (30 minutes) - return the data stored in the object's data object
 - takes in no parameters
 - reads the object's data property
-- returns an object of the data in the object's data object
+- returns the object's data property
 ### Version .21 - render (2 hours) - create the dom elements for the student
 - takes in no parameters
 - reads the object's data property